 At the moment, the lung disease currently on the nation’s mind is Covid-19.
 The ongoing pandemic has led to an extreme increase in the number of people experiencing and dying from respiratory illness in the UK.

-As the country prepares to open back up, please remember that the Covid-19 virus is still out there, and with new variants continuing to pop up and down the country.
-It is vital to take the necessary precautions to keep yourself and others safe – nobody wants permanent lung or heart problems caused by the events of a single pandemic.
+Although lockdowns are a thing of the past and much of the country is vaccinated, please continue to take the necessary precautions to keep yourself and others safe – nobody wants permanent lung or heart problems caused by the events of a single pandemic.

 Most common lung diseases can be linked to issues with clean air in the UK.
 It is difficult to know precisely how many deaths are linked to air pollution, but King’s College London estimates it to be around 36,000 per year.
 This is partially why incidence and mortality rates were so high even before the pandemic.